-Ŭ • 2017-56 (Decidential Decidencia 2017- Not Red corded.
-2018- 47 (Residential Burglary is occupied homes and 2018- 31 All Auto Burglary cases are assigned to an 2019- 46 excludes homes under 2019- 27 Investigator and investigated by the Street 2020- 31 construction or sheds.)
-A Burglary cases are assign 2020- 26 Crimes Unit.
-2021- 18 to an Investigator and 2021 - 9 2022- 21 investigated by the Street 2022 - 8 2023- 20 Crimes Unit.
-2023- 18 2323 20
+2017- 56

+2018- 47 Residential Burglary is occupied homes and

+2019- 46 excludes unoccupied/ homes under construction

+2020- 31 or sheds.
+All Burglary cases are assigned to an

+2021- 18 Investigator.

+2022- 21 -

+2023- 20

+2024-15

 Property Crimes in the unincorporated areas of Sandoval County have historically dropped over the last decade.
 Many of the Residential and Vehicle Burglaries over the years and today are committed by drug addicted individuals who were passing through Sandoval County from neighboring communities (Albuquerque, Los Lunas, Belen, Santa Fe) and found themselves in a residential area in the unincorporated area of Sandoval County.
 Typically these individuals will break into a few homes or vehicles (Vehicles parked at Hiking Trail Areas are attractive targets) and don't stay or reside in Sandoval County.
 The Sandoval County Sheriff's Office assigns each and every Residential Burglary and Vehicle Burglary to an Investigator (which is not a common practice at surrounding agencies).
 This practice has helped to increase the solvability rate of Burglary Crimes.
 As an example- an Investigator learning a credit card stolen in the burglary was used immediately at a local store.
 This information leads to a swift identification of the suspect and at times an arrest of the suspect and recovery of stolen property before more crimes are committed.
 Another common tactic is saturating the area a burglary occurred with marked patrol units for several days or weeks after the burglary in hopes of catching the burglar or at a minimum to detour the burglar from burglarizing again.
-One question that always comes up when a home is burglarized, is regarding construction workers in the area.
-Although the presence of construction workers is always taken into consideration, rarely it is found a construction worker is responsible for the burglary.
-However a residential area with a lot of construction does allow a burglar to blend into the area and it is less likely a citizen will call to report a suspicious person.
-This is one reason a residential area with ongoing construction might have higher crime and is an area that requires closer patrol by marked units.
+This year we were inundated with Burglaries in Placitas, however due to Patrol Deputies increased "Self-Initiated Area, Business and Home Checks" and the hard work of Detectives, K-9 Unit and the Street Crimes unit relentlessly working with neighborhood associations, close patrol programs and aggressively saturating residential areas, "Basically blocking the opportunity to commit crime" has contributed to the Sheriff's Office success of having the lowest amount of Residential Burglaries in the last 15 years.